dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 For such scenarios, as described above, to be technically realised there is a set of missing technologies.
 FluidCloud fills these gaps by providing the following key contributions:

-* **Service Instance Relocation** -- *Ensuring the overall orchestration and process of moving a cloud service from the source to the target cloud service provider*.
+**Service Instance Relocation** -- *Ensuring the overall orchestration and process of moving a cloud service from the source to the target cloud service provider*.
 There are two types of cloud services that FluidCloud will support and enable relocation for: IaaS and PaaS based services.
-This entails that IaaS entities such as virtual machines and virtual storage devices (block and object storage) will need to be relocated.
-For PaaS, entities such as the service-components with packaged or compiled source code and possibly the data will need to be relocated.
 The decision to relocate will be something initiated by the owner of the service (e.g. through a user interface).
-The relocation may also be initiated by a Cloud Broker who has user-supplied policies to dictate under what conditions (such as costs) a service should be relocated.

-* **Service Instance Adaptation** - *The Conversion, transformation and movement of the service and its related data*.
+**Service Instance Adaptation** - *The Conversion, transformation and movement of the service and its related data*.
 Related to relocating IaaS and PaaS services are the potential service adaptations that need to take place.
-Services comprise of service-components (For example a web server, database), which are essentially applications.
-Those service-components might need to be changed when relocated.
-For example VM images may need to be converted for running on a different hypervisor and the resumed VM may need to be re-contextualized as its environment changes [#Armstrong:2012].
-If we turn our attention to the PaaS area is the adaptation of applications written for a certain target platform."
+Parts of the service might need to be adapted when relocated.
+For example virtual machine may need to be re-contextualized as its environment changes [#Armstrong:2012].
+If we turn our attention to the PaaS area is the adaptation of applications written for a certain target platform.

-* **Data Relocation** - *Relocation, migration, transcoding, transformation and conversion of the data belonging to the service*.
+**Data Relocation** - *Relocation, migration, transformation and conversion of the data belonging to the service*.
-In FluidCloud a service is defined as a set of service-components and the data belonging to the service.
 Relocation of data fundamentally means moving bits and bytes.
-Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007], which allows for fast and reliable data transfers.
-Other solutions like the Zeta File System (ZFS) send/receive feature allow for snapshotting a dataset in constant time and allow easy relocation.
-Certainly upcoming technologies like Software Defined Networking can help when data path are needed on-demand to be established between to providers.
+Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007].
+Certainly technologies like Software Defined Networking can help when data paths are needed on-demand to be established between two providers.

 # Architecture